 Every video processing device has its own latency.

 Then, a device like TV screen can add between 1 and 2 frames of latency but this will not only depend on the TV screen model but also on its configuration! (for instance the game mode usually creates less input lag) Opposite to that we have PC screens which have much less latency, mostly between 2 and 8ms as they usually do not do any image processing like TV screens do.
+(Note, most TV models do offer lower latency (<10ms) options in their settings, make sure to thoroughly read the documentation on how to get the best result in this regard).

 In general, the fewer devices and video processing (video mixer, encoder/decoder, production..) from end to end, the less latency your signal should get.
-But there are still many other numerous variables that can handicap the latency like processors, cabling, and signal types (encoded/compressed IP streaming signals have traditionally more latency compared to uncompressed HDMI/SDI signals) which depends also on the protocol used and how well it is implemented.
-Even when it comes to display the same signal, softwares can show noticeable different performances!
-VLC itself adds a lot of latency as a decoder, by default 1 second, but this can be reduced to about 250ms with some adjustments, however, VLC is finally not the perfect decoder.
-This was at least a good example to prove that in some cases you can tune your devices/softwares to minimize the latency.
-Even online platforms like Youtube will add its own latency to your stream, etc. etc.
+But there are still numerous other variables that can handicap the latency like processors, cabling, and signal types (encoded/compressed IP streaming signals have traditionally more latency compared to uncompressed HDMI/SDI signals) which depends also on the protocol used and how well it is implemented.

 Frame or milliseconds?

-Amount of frames per second
+Amount of frames per second Time per frame in milliseconds

 6016.67